dward2/BME547/Resources/Git/branching.md

 #### Best Practice:  Make new feature branches from `main` branch
 Whenever you are making a new feature branch, generally create this branch from the `main` branch.
 In this way, if others collaborators have made changes to the `main` branch, you will be working from the most recent copy.
-There may be times when you want to try a different approach to a feature, and in that case, it may be okay to branch off of a feature branch.

 Or, shown graphically: